 A relevant aspect of ehealth development therefore, concerns the collaboration between different parties concerned, patients, physicians of different medical disciplines, IT and administration.

-Although this may seem complicated, studies of effectiveness demonstrate that already small, simple ehealth initiatives may have a positive impact on satisfaction and trust of stakeholders, professionals alike patients, and on better outcomes and reduction of costs, such as a diminished number of readmissions.
+Although this may seem complicated, studies of effectiveness demonstrate that already small, simple ehealth initiatives may have a positive impact on satisfaction and trust of stakeholders, professionals alike patients, and on better outcomes and reduction of costs, such as a diminished number of readmissions to care.

 Need no complicated efforts